 Let’s say you’re considering using a live streaming CDN, and you’re not sure how to choose the right one.
-The good news?
 You’ve come to the right place!
-This article describes three golden rules to consider when choosing a CDN service provider in 2019—especially for video distribution.
 When it comes to streaming solutions, we’ve got you covered.
+In this post, we’ll describe three golden rules to consider when choosing a CDN service provider in 2020.
+In particular, we’ll focus on CDNs for video distribution.

-I’ll begin by discussing how CDNs, or Content Delivery Networks, actually function.
+First, I’ll discuss how CDNs, or Content Delivery Networks, function.
 Then, I’ll review why a CDN service provider is essential to stream live video.
-Next, we’ll cover the three golden rules in detail, and then conclude with our CDN service provider recommendations.
-Let’s turn now to CDNs, how they work, and why they’re essential for online video streaming.
+Next, we’ll cover the three golden rules in detail, and then I’ll conclude with our CDN service provider recommendations.
+Let’s get started!

 How CDNs work

 The purpose of a CDN, or Content Delivery Network, is to deliver digital data to users.
 That’s it.
-It’s a simple mission, yet a complicated task.
+Though it’s a straightforward mission, it implies a complicated task.
 CDNs operate on a global scale.
 They relay vast quantities of data; they work hard to deliver content despite slow internet conditions, hardware failures, and other issues.

-Technically speaking, a CDN is composed of an entire network of servers, typically distributed across multiple data centers or other locations across a large portion of the planet.
-These servers are connected to each other, and also to the internet.
+Technically speaking, a CDN is composed of an entire network of servers.
+Typically, these servers exist across multiple data centers or other locations across a large portion of the planet.
+These servers also connect to one another, and then to the internet itself.

-CDN functionality is based on “caching.”
-Caching refers to storing multiple copies of the same content on different servers.
+Relatedly, a note that CDN functionality is based on “caching.”
+If you’re unfamiliar, caching refers to storing multiple copies of the same content on different servers.
 This process is usually done intelligently based on network conditions and geographic proximity.

 Why a CDN service provider is essential for streaming video

 Nowadays, a CDN service provider is nearly always a must for video broadcasters.
 That’s because video is a very data-intensive format.
 Even with the most modern compression capabilities, video files are large.
-A typical audience size for live video broadcasting can overwhelm even a decent-sized server.
+In fact, typical audience sizes for live video broadcasting can overwhelm even a decent-sized server.

 Using a CDN has major benefits.
 First, CDNs distribute the data load.
 Instead of a million users attempting to access a file on one server, a CDN redirects those million users over 10,000 servers.
 This process entails less processing power and bandwidth on each server.
-And this, in turn, increases speed, reduces buffering, and—critically—eliminates the chances of a server crash.
+Therefore, CDNs increase speed, reduce buffering, and—critically—eliminate the chances of a server crash.

 Intelligent caching increases this benefit of CDNs.
-For example, a given video stream—say, a Yankees-Giants baseball game—may attract viewers primarily located in two regions, New York and California.
+For example, a given video stream—for example, a Yankees-Giants baseball game—may attract viewers primarily located in two regions, New York and California.
 In this scenario, a CDN service provider intelligently serves the video stream via local servers in these locations.
-The alternative, without a CDN, would route viewers via a data center in, say, Mumbai or London.
+The alternative, without a CDN, would route viewers via a remote data center in, for example, Mumbai or London.

 3 Golden Rules for Choosing a CDN Service Provider

-Let’s shift focus a bit here o hone in on the main topic of this article: choosing a CDN service provider for delivering OTT video content.
+We now have a working understanding of how CDNs function.
+Let’s shift focus a bit here to hone in on the main topic of this article: choosing a CDN service provider for delivering OTT video content.
 As a business with over a decade of experience in streaming media, we know which are the important elements of an effective CDN.
 Here are our top three picks.

 Rule #1: Good network size and distribution